USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/classical-machine-learning.md

     ('area', 'bbox_area', 'convex_area', 'eccentricity', 'equivalent_diameter', 'euler_number', 'extent', 'filled_area', 'major_axis_length', 'minor_axis_length', 'moments_hu', 'perimeter', 'solidity')

+{:.no-copy}
     /Users/jenchang/miniconda/envs/geo_env/lib/python3.7/site-packages/ipykernel_launcher.py:8: VisibleDeprecationWarning: Creating an ndarray from ragged nested sequences (which is a list-or-tuple of lists-or-tuples-or ndarrays with different lengths or shapes) is deprecated.
 If you meant to do this, you must specify 'dtype=object' when creating the ndarray

-## <span style='color:Green'> Your turn: </span>
-We are designing functions that can extract a vector of features from image regions.
-What issue do you note with the feature vector that is returned by `extract_region_features_try1`?
+{% include alert class="question" title="Your turn" content="We are designing functions that can extract a vector of features from image regions.
+What issue do you note with the feature vector that is returned by `extract_region_features_try1`?" %}

 ```python
 whos
 ```

+{:.no-copy}
     Variable                       Type        Data/Info
     ----------------------------------------------------
     A                              ndarray     334x290x3: 290580 elems, type `float64`, 2324640 bytes (2.216949462890625 Mb)